 by Meghan Fitzgerald

-Moms are usually juggling a lot at once, and every once in a while they drop the ball.
-Unfortunately, that “ball” is usually taking the time for a little self care.
-Self care means something different for every mama — from taking the time to drink a cup of coffee while it’s still hot to planning a getaway without the kids — but one of the most important forms of self care we have is each other.
+Moms are usually juggling a lot at once, and every once in a while they drop a ball.
+Unfortunately, that “ball” is often self-care.
+Self-care means something different for every mama—from taking the time to drink a cup of coffee while it’s still hot to planning a getaway without the kids—but one of the most important forms of self-care we have is each other.

 We’re talking about building community.
-Communities provide us with a sense of belonging, and that feeling of belonging has a direct impact on our health and happiness writes CNN.
-For this very reason, one of Tinkergarten’s goals for the classes is to help foster communities where children can play and where parents and caregivers can find friendship from like-minded families.
+Communities provide us with a sense of belonging, and that feeling of belonging has a direct impact on our (and our kids’) health and wellness.
+For this very reason, we’ve designed Tinkergarten classes to help foster communities where children can play and where parents and caregivers can find friendship.

-“The transition into motherhood is such a vulnerable time for women, and there’s also so much vulnerability that we as mothers experience daily, to be surrounded by a community that understands that intimately is really powerful,” Justine Nobbe of Adventure Mamas Initiative (AMI) so eloquently shared with us.
-And she is spot on.
+“The transition into motherhood is such a vulnerable time for women, and there’s also so much vulnerability that we as mothers experience daily, to be surrounded by a community that understands that intimately is really powerful,” Justine Nobbe of Adventure Mamas Initiative (AMI), told Tinkergarten.

-Early into Tinkergarten, the team learned that fostering strong communities not only helps kids learn, but they’re an important part of taking care of yourself as a mom.
-What do you feel are the benefits of building community?
+Early into Tinkergarten, the team learned that strong communities not only help kids learn, but they’re also an important part of taking care of yourself as a mom.
+What are the benefits of building community?

 Just like kids need their friends, moms so totally need the same thing.
 Community is everything.
 We need one another.
 We need to be surrounded by people who affirm our unique values and help us enjoy our lives.
 It’s all about creating alliances with people around us because they can help us realize our own dreams and manifest our goals.